amrabdelmoghny/WFI32-IoT/README.md

 </p>

 #### Subscribing to topics
 In addition to publishing its own data, the WFI32-IoT boards are also capable of subscribing to a topic, after which it will receive data from the AWS Cloud whenever data with that topic is published to the broker server.
 Subscribing to topics is desired when the receiver is interested in the information sent to the broker by other connected client devices publishing data using the subscribed topic.
 After sending a SUBSCRIBE packet, all the messages published on the specific topic of subscription are received by the board.
-As of now, the board subscribes to the ‘/devices/{deviceID}/config’ topic.
-This is the only topic provided by the Google Cloud for subscribing using the MQTT connection.
+As of now, the board subscribes to the '$aws/things/{deviceID}/shadow/update/#' topic but will only make use of data comes via the '$aws/things/{deviceID}/shadow/update/' topic.

 #### Sending the messages
 The pic-iot.com webpage URL displays a section “Control your device” below the Light and Temperature graphs.
 The Toggle button is used to send the switch value to the WFI32-IoT board.